Zeptosec/Streamer/readme.md

-# Audio and video streamer
+# Audio, video and file streamer
 streams chunked audio and video by chunking it even more.
 Useful when data is not whole and in chunks and you want to preview audio or video file.
+Also used for downloading files from thermastore
 # How to use it?
 clone project with, install dependencies and run it.
 Rename file `.env.example` to `.env` to make custom config, or just edit the source files.
 ## Side notes